damiVongola/Lab-4/README.md

      - Testing with relu: (25 marks)
         - Create model definition
           - Use tf.keras.layers.Flatten for the input layer
-          - Use  Dense layers with sizes: [128, 64] respectively
+          - Use  Dense layers with sizes: [128, 64] respectively for hidden layers
             - Use he_uniform as kernel_initializer
             - Use zero initialization for biases
-            - Use sigmoid as activation function
+            - Use relu as activation function
           - Use Dense layer with softmax activation for output layer with size 10
-            - Use he_uniform as kernel_initializer
+            - Use glorot_uniform(xavier initialization) as kernel_initializer
             - Use zero initialization for biases
-            - Use sigmoid as activation function
+            - Use softmax as activation function
         - Compile model
           - Use sgd as optimizer
             - Use learning rate of 0.01